Mariana Manrique

 • One UI/UX designer (Me)

-The project started with a meeting with the project manager and the tech lead where they explained the context and what had been done so far in the project.
-After I had a meeting with the project owners.
-They explained that their objective was to comply with WACG and update the UI.
+This was a short project, it started with a meeting with the project manager and the tech lead where they explained the context and what had been done so far in the project.
+After, I had a meeting with the project owners.
+They explained their objective to comply with the WCAG and to update the UI.
 They shared a sketch to show what they had in mind for the start page.
-I used it as an inspiration, and to understand what new features they wanted to offer.
+I used it as an inspiration, and to understand the direction they wanted to take the UI in.

 image of the top part of the start page sketch.
 Includes the top navigation, header and 3 teasers.